statgen/tis-v2-docs/docs/imputation/data-security.md

 # Data Security

-The TOPMed Imputation Server stores all data in a secure server hosted on Amazon Web Services (AWS).
+The TOPMed Imputation Server, in coordination with NIH/NHLBI, protects the confidentiality, integrity, and availability of data in accordance with the NIST SP 800-53 Moderate baseline.
+This exceeds the NIST SP 800-171 compliance requirement of the NIH Genomic Data Sharing Policy (NOT-OD-24-157), as explained in the NIH's [FAQ](https://grants.nih.gov/faqs#/genomic-data-sharing-policy.htm?anchor=57430) on this topic.
 As of May 2023, we have completed a rigorous security review and received a federal Authorization to Operate (ATO) from NIH/NHLBI.

+All data is securely stored in a secure server hosted on Amazon Web Services (AWS).
 A wide array of security measures are in force:

 - All interactions with the server are secured with HTTPS.
 - Input data is deleted from our servers as soon as it is no longer needed.